2020 Health Savings Account Limits

 What is an HSA?

-An HSA is a tax-advantaged savings account used to pay qualified health care costs for you, your spouse and your dependents.
-When contributions are made through an employer, they are made on a pre-tax basis.
-There is no tax on the withdrawn funds, the interest earned or investment gains as long as the funds are used to pay for qualified medical, dental or vision expenses.
+An HSA is a tax-advantaged savings account whose funds can be used to pay qualified health care costs for you, your spouse and your dependents.
+The account is a great way to pay for qualified health care costs with pre-tax dollars.
+In fact any investment gains on your funds are also tax-free as long as they are used to pay for qualified medical, dental or vision expenses.
 Unused funds may be carried over from one year to the next.
 To qualify for this tax-advantaged account you must be enrolled in a high-deductible health plan (HDHP).

 Note: An HDHP plan has minimum deductible requirements that are typically higher than traditional health insurance.
 To qualify for an HSA, your coverage must have out-of-pocket payment limits in line with the maximums noted above.